UniversalDependencies/UD_Lithuanian-HSE/README.md

   * Tense=PastIter changed to Aspect=Hab|Tense=Past.
   * Tense=PastSimp changed to Aspect=Perf|Tense=Past.
   * Voice=Necess changed to Mood=Nec as in the other Lithuanian treebank.
+  * Removed Variant=Full.
+It is enough to mark Variant=Short.
 * 2018-04-15 v2.2
   * Repository renamed from UD_Lithuanian to UD_Lithuanian-HSE.
 * 2017-11-15 v2.1